-We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of approximately \$19.8 million and \$7.7 million for the quarters ended June 30, 2022 and 2021, respectively, and \$47.8 million and \$17.9 million during our fiscal years ended March 31, 2022 and 2021, respectively.
-At June 30, 2022, we had an accumulated deficit of approximately \$287.4 million and our auditors have included a qualification to their opinion on our Financial Statements at March 31, 2022 as a result of the uncertainty of our ability to continue as a going concern.
+We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of approximately \$47.0 million and \$31.1 million for the nine months ended December 31, 2022 and 2021, respectively, and \$47.8 million and \$17.9 million during our fiscal years ended March 31, 2022 and 2021, respectively.
+At December 31, 2022, we had an accumulated deficit of approximately \$314.6 million and our auditors have included a qualification to their opinion on our Financial Statements at March 31, 2022 as a result of the uncertainty of our ability to continue as a going concern.
 We do not know whether or when we will become profitable.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 We expect our research and development expense to significantly increase in connection with planned nonclinical and clinical studies, and out-sourced manufacturing, of our product candidates.
-In addition, if we obtain marketing approval for our product candidates, we expect to incur significant commercial operations expense, including medical education, sales and marketing expense.
+In addition, if we obtain marketing approval for our product candidates, we expect to incur significant commercial operating expense, including medical education, sales and marketing expense.
 As a public company, we incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
-Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annua
+Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarter

 Our ability to become profitable depends upon our ability to generate recurring revenues.
-Through June 30, 2022, we have generated approximately \$23.0 million in revenues, consisting of receipts of non-dilutive cash payments from collaborators, sublicense revenue, including the \$5.0 million cash payment received under the AffaMed Agreement during the quarter ended September 30, 2020, a substantial portion of which remains recorded as deferred revenue at June 30, 2022, and research and development grant awards from the NIH.
+Through December 31, 2022, we have generated approximately \$22.7 million in revenues, consisting of receipts of non-dilutive cash payments from collaborators, sublicense revenue, including the \$5.0 million cash payment received under the AffaMed Agreement during the quarter ended December 31, 2020, the majority of which remains recorded as deferred revenue at December 31, 2022, and research and development grant awards from the NIH.
 We have not yet commercialized any product or generated any revenues from product sales, and we do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to experience sales of, PH94B, PH10, AV-101 or another future CNS product candidate, or we enter into one or more development and commercialization agreements with respect to PH94B, PH10, AV-101 or one or more other future CNS product candidates.
 Our ability to generate recurring revenue depends on a number of factors, including, but not limited to, our ability to: